lauralvd01/Compilation/README.md

 """)

-# Using a while loop and modifying the argument as an integer and as a float
-ast3 = grammaire.parse(""" main(y){
+-Using a while loop and modifying the argument as an integer and as a float ast3 = grammaire.parse(""" main(y){

         x = 5;